77. REPAIRING THE RADIO

 Amy: Here’s your book, Alan.

 bigger screwdriver, please.
 Pass it to me, Amy.
-Well, now, it ought all right.
+Well, now, it ought

 Amy: Well?

 Alan: You see?
-The noisegone.
+The noise

 Amy: Yes, but there’s no sound at all!